ANNarchy/ANNarchy.github.io/docs/API/BOLD.md

 # BOLD monitoring

-BOLD monitoring utilities are provided in the module `ANNarchy.extensions.bold`, which must be explicitely imported:
+BOLD monitoring utilities are provided in the module `ANNarchy.extensions.bold`, which must be explicitly imported:

 ```python
 from ANNarchy import *